 In the beginning, I did not like craft beer.
 My pallet was not mature enough to truly enjoy everything beer has to offer.
-I wanted a cheap Lake beer like Coors Light, Rolling Rock, Tecate, Corona etc (don’t worry I can’t drink any of these beers anymore).
-I was truly introduced to craft beer by my good friend Jeremy (go follow his 50 states journey!) in grad school.
+I wanted a cheap lake beer like Coors Light, Rolling Rock, Tecate, Corona, etc. I was truly introduced to craft beer by my good friend Jeremy in grad school.
 He invited a few friends over for a beer tasting and he went all out.
 He probably had over 50 beers that he got from all over the world and many different styles.
 We went around one by one and he talked about each beer’s background, tasting notes, etc.

 The beer that sparked my interest to learn more about craft beer was Rogue Hazelnut Nectar Brown.
 As I got more and more into craft beer I was still only a fan of Browns, Amber Ales, Porters, and Stouts.
 I did not like hoppy beers (yet) because my pallet was still maturing.